Artist Gedi Sibony will be in conversation with artist and Rail contributor, Yasi Alipour. We’ll conclude with a poetry reading from Jared Stanley.

 His work is in the collections of The Museum of Modern Art, New York; Solomon R. Guggenheim Museum, New York; Whitney Museum of American Art, New York; Museum of Contemporary Art, Chicago; The Museum of Contemporary Art, Los Angeles; San Francisco Museum of Modern Art; Carnegie Museum of Art, Pittsburgh; Walker Art Center, Minneapolis; Dallas Museum of Art, Texas; Pulitzer Foundation for the Arts, St. Louis; Hessel Museum of Art, Annandale-on-Hudson, New York; and Palm Springs Art Museum, California, among others.
 An exhibition of new work, titled The Terrace Theater, opens at Greene Naftali, New York on September 24, 2020.

-The Rail has a tradition of ending our conversations with a poem, and we’re fortunate to have Jared Stanley reading.
+The Rail has a tradition of ending our conversations with a poetry reading, and we’re fortunate to have Jared Stanley reading.